Kuriankkr/Data-Enginnering-Project/README.md

 # Udacity-Nanodegree-Data-Enginnering

+## Overview
-This repository here is has the projects that I have been doing as a part of the Udacity Nanodegree Data Engineering program.
-It finally has the capstone project that I did as a part of the Data Engineering nanodegree program that I had to complete to graduate
+This repository contains the projects that I have done as a part of the **Udacity Nanodegree Data Engineering program**.
+This course taught me to the need for databases, how to design one, the need for Apache Spark and when it should be used.
+It also taught me how industries use Apache Airflow and how to build a data pipeline using this library.
+I finally had to do my capstone project that required me to design and build a database and inject data into it.

 ## Part 1: Data Modelling
 - [Project 1: Data Modeling with Postgres: Sparkify song play logs ETL process](https://github.com/Kuriankkr/Udacity-Nanodegree-Data-Engineering/tree/master/Data%20Modelling/Data%20Modeling%20with%20Postgres:%20Sparkify%20song%20play%20logs%20ETL%20process)